Energy drink: India

 In India, the Food Safety and Standards Authority of India (FSSAI) regulates the manufacturing, packaging, labeling, and sale of energy drinks.
 As recommended by FSSAI, taurine is limited to 2000 mg/day, D-glucuronic-Y-lactone is limited to 1200 mg/day, Inositol is limited to 100 mg/day, and pantothenic acid is limited to 10 mg/day.

 Latvia

 In June 2016, Latvia banned the sale of energy drinks containing caffeine or stimulants like taurine and guarana to people under the age of 18, as well as limited advertising of the drinks and mandated speci.
-Currently, energy drinks are taxed with the same rate as sugary drinks containing more than 8 g of sugar pre liter, with the excise being €17.50 per every 100 liters since 2024.
-Its expected to rise to €21 by 2026.
+Currently, energy drinks are taxed with the same rate as sugary drinks containing more than 8 g of sugar per liter, with the excise being €17.50 per every 100 liters since 2024.
+It is expected to rise to €21 by 2026.

 Lithuania

 In November 2014, Lithuania became the first country in the EU to ban the selling of energy drinks to anyone under the age of 18.
 The Baltic state placed the ban in reaction to research showing how popular energy drinks were among minors.
-According to the AFP reports roughly 10% of school-aged Lithuanians say they consume energy drinks at least once a week.
+According to AFP reports, roughly 10% of school-aged Lithuanians say they consume energy drinks at least once a week.